Louis-Léon Cugnot

-Louis-Léon Cugnot (Paris 17 October 1835 - 19 August 1894) was a French sculptor.
+Louis-Léon Cugnot (/fr/; Paris 17 October 1835 - 19 August 1894) was a French sculptor.

 Life

 Cugnot was born in Paris, son of the sculptor Etienne Cugnot.
 He entered the École nationale supérieure des Beaux-Arts in the 1850s under teachers Francisque Joseph Duret and Georges Diebolt.
 Cugnot took the Prix de Rome in 1859 along with co-winner Alexandre Falguière, and was a pensioner of the Villa Medici in Rome from 1860 to 1863.

 In 1874 he was made a Knight of the Legion of Honor.